 - Materials used: Stone

-- Façade: Built with stone, the house comprises three floors and is symmetrical with halls at the center, while each side is balanced with windows and a chimney(one on each side of the house).
-The façade is simple with bold details and quoins at the corners.
-The main entrance door is surrounded by block stone with a bold keystone above the round Transom window.
+Built with stone, the Carlyle House comprises three floors and is symmetrical with halls at the center; while each side is balanced with windows and a chimney(one on each side of the house).
+The façade is simple with bold details and quoins around the doors and at the edges of facade walls.
+Standing on the plinth a few steps lead towards the main entrance door and is surrounded by block stone with a bold keystone above the round Transom window.
+It features a central entrance, flanked by evenly spaced windows on each side, which exhibits symmetry, a typical feature of Georgian architecture.

 - Building: Isaac Meason House